tier4/caret_doc/docs/configuration/intra_node_data_path.md

 - `use_latest_message`
 - `callback_chain`

 They have different capability to measure node latency, and the selected `message_context` policy decides how to calculate node latency.
-However, `message_context` is a little difficult for the beginner of CARET without any example.
+However, `message_context` is a little difficult for CARET beginners without any example.
 The subsequence section introduces an example issue before explaining the policies.

 These two policies are not enough to cover the arbitrally node latency, and some implementations have node latency that cannot be measured.
 For example, message filter is currently unable to measure.